PKBeam/Edda/getting-started.md

 You can then transcode to Vorbis format by using Audacity or ffmpeg as described above in [Lossless encoding](#lossless-encoding).

 > **NOTE**: If possible, you should aim to get lossless files.
-Lossy files and lossy-to-lossy transcoding will result in a lower sound quality.
+Lossy files and in particular lossy-to-lossy transcoding will result in worse sound quality.
-> But if you can't find a lossless file, don't worry.
+> If you can't find a lossless file, don't worry.
 It will be hard for most players to tell the difference, especially with Ragnarock's drum sounds playing over the music.

-## Mapping with Edda

-### Creating the map
+___

-Now that your audio file is all set up, it's time to create the map!
+Now that you have Edda installed and an audio file ready to go, head on over to [Using Edda](using-edda) to start making your map!

-Go to the folder you extracted Edda to, and open `Edda.exe`.

-Click the "New Map" button.

-Select a folder to store your map in.
-Ragnarock uses the directory `Documents/Ragnarock/CustomSongs`, so a good starting point is to create a folder in there and use it.

-Select the `.ogg` Vorbis file you want to map.

-Your map is now set up and ready to edit!

-### Setting up the map

-Before you get into note placement, there are a few things you should fill out first.

-In the left sidebar under **Map Settings**, fill out the *Song Name*, *Artist Name* and *Mapper*.

-Choose an *Environment* for your song - this is the world your boat will row in when you play the song in-game.

-Enter the *Song BPM*.
-If you don't know the song's BPM, you can find it with Edda's BPM finder function or another similar tool.

-Under **File Info**, click the ellipsis (`...`) next to the *Image* field.
-Choose a cover image for your map - this will be displayed in-game.